 The SAGE Project

-The selection committee will review all nominations and select 10 amazing female students to be a part of The Sage Project.
-Those women will be contacted and interviewed to gather the breadth of their story.
+The selection committee will review all nominations and select 10 amazing students to be a part of The Sage Project.
+Those students will be contacted and interviewed to gather the breadth of their story.
 During Women’s History Month nominees and students will be invited to a luncheon to formally recognize their accomplishment and share the history they are writing for themselves.
-Their stories will also be highlighted on the Women’s Center website as part of an ongoing initiative to inspire other female students at Kent State.
+Their stories will also be highlighted on the Women’s Center website as part of an ongoing initiative to inspire other students at Kent State.

-The SAGE Projects gets its name out of the meaning of sage.
+The SAGE Project gets its name out of the meaning of sage.
 In the Native American culture sage is used for healing and bringing someone’s life back into balance by cleansing the body and mind of negativity.
 Additionally sage means wisdom, renewal, harmony and growth.
-In this spirit, we are seeking to use The SAGE Project to highlight students who have found balance growth and/or renewal through their collegiate path and inspire this in others.
+In this spirit, we are seeking to use The SAGE Project to highlight students who have found balance growth and/or renewal through their collegiate path and to inspire this in others.